Will Climate Gentrification Affect your Real Estate Market?

 Is there any sort of silver lining?

 If you’re a property owner in the North, specifically the Great Lakes region, you’ll have relatively less to worry about.
 Climate forecasts predict that these areas might actually benefit (for a while, at least) from climate change as they become more temperate.
 Because of this, these areas will become hotspots for people trying to escape any negative effects of global warming.
 Cleveland, for example, is capitalizing on its unused urban land by starting a Cleveland Climate Resilience & Urban Opportunity Plan, hoping to invite as many relocators as possible and provide an economic boon for the city by increasing “the climate resilience of the city’s neighborhoods.”
+Climate resilience strategies like this one are sorely needed as we venture into uncharted climate territory.
 Property owners looking to make long-term investments would be wise to keep such initiatives in mind.

 Should you consider relocation?